The Rochester Curriculum

 Students at Rochester are encouraged to explore a variety of disciplines during their freshman year.
 As students progress at Rochester, they choose a major, with at least 10 semester courses, in either the humanities, social sciences, or natural sciences (including mathematics and engineering).
 In addition, students choose a cluster of three related courses in each of the other two main divisions of the liberal arts named above.
 Students with a major in an accredited program in engineering or in optics only need to select one cluster.

 More than 250 authorized clusters exist from which students may choose.
 Virtually every department and program in the College offers numerous clusters that meet the spirit of the Rochester Curriculum.
 Complete descriptions can be found on the web at www.rochester.edu/college/CCAS/clusters/.
-Examples from the humanities include Modern and Contemporary Literature, Japanese Language, Ethics and Values.
-From the social sciences division, examples include Applied Economics, African-American Politics, Psychology of Motivation.
-In the natural sciences division, examples include Mind and Brain, Foundations of Computer Science, The Nature of the Universe.
+Examples from the humanities include Ethics and Values, Great Books, Great Authors, Sustainability and the Humanities.
+From the social sciences division, examples include Anthropology of Globalization, African-American History, Medicine in Context.
+In the natural sciences division, examples include Earth and the Environment, Music Cognition, The Nature of the Universe.